pdmosses/metaborg.github.io/docs/background/statix/rule-selection.md

 _Specificity Ordering._
 Instead of backtracking, we employ a _committed choice_ approach.
-That is, once Statix selected a rule, it will never backtrack on that choice.
+That is, once Statix selects a rule, it will never backtrack on that choice.
 The rule that is selected is not arbitrary, but instead Statix tries to find the _most specific_ rule that applies to the constraint.
 More precisely, the 'most specific' rule to select is determined as follows.
 First, we call the collection of term